The Clinical Cabinet

 In order to ensure there is a senior clinical forum, to strengthen clinical leadership in commissioning decisions, and to promote innovation, a Clinical Cabinet has been established as a Committee of the Governing Body with defined delegated responsibilities.

-The Clinical Cabinet is chaired by the Lead Clinician/Chair and membership includes GPs and other clinicians from CCG member practices, the Chief Officer, Chief Finance Officer, Lay Member with responsibility for Patient and Public Involvement and Patient and Public Representative.
+The Clinical Cabinet meets monthly and is chaired by the Lead Clinician/Chair and membership includes GPs and other clinicians from CCG member practices, the Chief Officer, Chief Finance Officer, Lay Member with responsibility for Patient and Public Involvement and Patient and Public Representative.

 Key responsibilities include: